SolidBlock-cn/extshape/UpdateLog-en.md

 ### 2.0.0

-- Adapted to new version of Better Runtime Resource Packs.
+- Adapted to the new version of Better Runtime Resource Packs.
 - Fixed the issue that some bedrock blocks occupy the empty loot table.
 - The permission level of `/extshape:check-conflict` has been adjusted to 4.
 - Fixed the issue that Blockus white oaks cannot be stripped with axe.